 They also maintain their own separate clientele, often have their own photography businesses - wedding or otherwise - and so are in their own right, working, high-quality, classically-trained, professional photographers.

-The Primary shoots the Bride getting ready at her mom’s house; the Second shoots the Groom getting ready at the hotel across town
+the Second captures the Groom getting ready at the hotel across town

 The Assistant might backup shoot the bridal party walking down the aisle, getting wide shots of them approaching toward the altar whereas the Primary will get close-ups of the same moments; the Second would instead remain with the Bride the whole time, get those nerves and tears with her father just before she walks down, and get the images from behind as she approaches the ceremony.

 The Assistant might be asked to shoot the girls getting their hair and makeup while the Primary is also in the getting ready room shooting pictures of the rings and details; the Second would instead be driving the groom and his guys down to the beach to get some candid moments of them before the ceremony.

 The Assistant could grab a few candids of the dance floor while the Primary is having dinner; the Second would be set up with a tripod on the beach, shooting a time lapse of the venue and the glow of the party.

 Again, the Assistant’s Job is to make the Primary Photographer’s job easier, not necessarily to take more photos, but when they DO take photos, they’re just backing up the Primary photographer and shooting in the same space and getting the same moments.